What is a notified body?

-About the designation of notified bodies
+About the designation and monitoring of notified bodies

-The Norwegian Medicines Agency is responsible for the designation and inspection of notified bodies in Norway.
+The Norwegian Medicines Agency is responsible for the designation and monitoring of notified bodies in Norway.
 Before designation, the notified body must be assessed for the requirements of the regulations.
 This assessment takes place via a joint European procedure ("joint assessment") and is carried out by an inspection team from the Norwegian Medicines Agency in collaboration with experts from the EU Commission and other member states.
 Notified bodies that are designated must be reassessed every four years.
 The Norwegian Medicines Agency conducts inspections of notified bodies on a regular basis.

 Notified bodies designated in accordance with current directives on medical devices must be designated again in accordance with the new EU regulations.

-Entities who wish to apply for designation as a notified body under the new EU regulations may do so without being pre-designated in accordance with current directives on medical devices.
+Conformity assessment bodies who wish to apply for designation as a notified body under the new EU regulations may do so without being pre-designated in accordance with current directives on medical devices.